-In order to assess the Demographic & Socio-economic features along with the 10km distance based on field surveys and public consultations undertaken during the baseline field study period and Census records 2011, for the 2main districts named Bhojpur and Patnain Bihar state respectively was compiled and placed in the form of tabulation and graphical representation.
-Entire study area is observed predominantly rural, no town found in the study area.
+In order to assess the Demographic & Socio-economic features along with the 10km distance based on field surveys and public consultations undertaken during the baseline field study period and Census records 2011, for Kishanganj district of Bihar State was compiled and placed in the form of tabulation and graphical representation.
+Entire study area is observed predominantly rural.